tronprotocol/tips/tip-17.md

 ## Implementation

 This model adjusts the energy owned by each account by adjusting the total upper limit of the total network energy.
 For the energy of the entire Tron network, there are the following measures:
 - Real Energy Limit: An upper limit on the real capacity of the TRON network within 24 hours.
 The current value is 100 billion.
-Only the committee can change this value.
+This value can be modified by proposal.
 - Virtual Energy Limit: An upper limit on the virtual capacity of the TRON network within 24 hours.
-Used to calculate the energy owned by an address in real-time, changes per block.The current maximum is 5_000_000_000_000.
+Used to calculate the energy owned by an address in real-time, changes per block.The current maximum is 50 times the Real Energy Limit.
+The multiplier 50 can be adjusted by the proposal.
-- Target Energy Limit: The target upper limit of Energy consumed in one minute (equal to 50% * RealEnergyLimit/(24 * 60)), used to measure whether the TotalEnergyAverageUsage in the past minute is small or large, so as to determine whether the virtual upper limit is high or low, that is, whether the network is congested or not. [will change as the RealEnergyLimit changes]
+- Target Energy Limit: The target upper limit of Energy consumed in one minute (equal to 50% * RealEnergyLimit/(24 * 60)), used to measure whether the TotalEnergyAverageUsage in the past minute is small or large, so as to determine whether the virtual upper limit is high or low, that is, whether the network is congested or not.
+The ratio 50%  can be adjusted by the proposal.[will change as the RealEnergyLimit changes]
 - Average energy usage over the last minute: changes per block

 Adjustment strategy:
 The width of the sliding window is 1 minute.
 Calculate the average Energy usage in a window:
 - increase the Virtual Energy Limit when the usage amount is greater than the Target Energy Limit within 1min.
 The increase is 1/1000.
-The maximum is increased to 1000 times the Real Energy Limit
+The maximum is increased to 50 times the Real Energy Limit
 - if the usage amount is less than the Target Energy Limit within 1min, the Virtual Energy Limit will be reduced.
 The reduction is 1/100.
 The minimum is reduced to one times the Real Energy Limit

 For example, the initial Virtual Energy Limit is 500_000_000_000L and the target ceiling is 500_000_000L.